smreed/kubecon-2015/slides/slides.md

 * Phases:
   * Containerize: monolithic pod
   * Decouple: Pull services out of pod where you want to scale differently
-  * Refactor: Increase modularity (introduce ambassadors/adapters/sidecars)
+  * Simplify: Increase modularity (introduce ambassadors/adapters/sidecars)
     in order to simplify the monolith and increase cohesion
 * Containerize: app, database, configuration, logs, everything in a single pod.
 Can it work?
 Is it worth it?